microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 ## Data-Loss Prevention (governance)

-To ensure that your applications that are deployed, customized, and developed as part of the Healthcare solutions in Power Platform environments are secured and compliant, and also mitigate risk for data exfiltration, Data-Loss Prevention (DLP) policies should be used to determine the connectors availalbe for the environments.
+An environment in Power Platform is an allow-by default system from a policy perspective, and for the Healthcare solutions and applications, one must use Data-Loss Prevention policies to explicitly categorize and enable/disable connecters for business use cases.
+This will help to mitigate risk for data exfiltration, and help to stay secure and compliant.
+### Design considerations

+### Design recommendations

+## Data

 ### Design considerations

 ### Design recommendations